sorajate/Lua-AutoCracker/README.md

 ## 🚀 What is this?

-A lightweight tool that **logs and replays function calls** used by authentication systems in escrow-protected FiveM scripts.
+A lightweight tool that **logs and replays function calls** used by authentication systems in non escrow-protected FiveM scripts.
 This enables bypassing checks **after a single successful run**, effectively tricking the script into thinking it's authorized.

 ---